Natrox/RaptorAudio/README.md

 Included as well is a DSP system; this system allows practically any operation on the playing sound data.
 DSP effects such as a simple LowPass/HighPass, Stereo Enhancer and Echo Enhancer are included, but users may create their own effects.

 Mixing in RaptorAudio is done using a form of brick-wall compression.
 There are two possible outputs for the mixer.
 One is a block-buffering system, which is the canonical way to send data to the audio device.
-Additionally, there is also support for a ringbuffer, which has a bit more latency, but is a lot more stable on slow devices.

 Feature sheet:
 - Support for WAV (8bu/16bs/24bs/32bf) and OGG.